andwaredev/kiss-messenger/README.md

 When the server is running, you should see a `console` message notifying with the open port number.

+## API Documentation

+This project uses the [Open Api Specification](https://swagger.io/specification/) and [Swagger UI](https://swagger.io/tools/swagger-ui/) to provide clear API documentation and allow for easily interacting with the API itself.

+To view the documentation and use Swagger UI, you can visit `/swagger-ui` in a browser.

+When running the API server locally, this will be available at http://localhost:8080/swagger-ui.

+If you'd prefer to view the Swagger Doc itself, you can find that at `src/swagger.json`.

 ## Development

 This project uses [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) to enforce code style and format standards.